yassh-pandey/detangled-challenge/README.md

 http://detangled.in/develop/714269dc-31e5-4684-9fcb-d9863685e6ff/events

 This is a testing URL you can use for your test project development.
 You would be doing CRUD operations against this URL.
-N.B.
-I am using a new production deployment setup so there's a chance that the service fails or that you have data loss.
-If either thing happens, just email me and I'll reset all your data and restart the service.

 The URL returns a list of `event` items.
 Each item has the following fields.
 id: number